Back to all News

 XipLink is the dream solution for ferry connectivity

-Talking to Space Norway’s Sr. Key Account Manager, Manuel Valero, it became clear that a solution could be found with the XipLink WAN optimisation solution.
+Talking to Telenor Satellite’s Sr. Key Account Manager, Manuel Valero, it became clear that a solution could be found with the XipLink WAN optimisation solution.
 It is a leading Transmission Control Protocol (TCP) acceleration solution specifically targeted at satellite and wireless networks.
 As Manuel said, “My sole motivation is to support our partners in achieving their goals, so I was very pleased to be able to offer a product that would answer their needs.”

 And for Thanos, the decision to trial it was easy.
 “It was exactly what we had dreamt of finding so we had no hesitation in testing it out, firstly over a couple of days in our offices but then on one of our client’s vessels.”